The iPad Air 5: The Latest Apple iPad Air Is Excellent, Yet It May Not Be Your Best Choice

 If you’re upgrading, I recommend spending $150 to get the base iPad with cellular instead of $250 to get the Air.
 Having an iPad that’s always connected without the hassle of finding Wi-Fi can be a big deal for your tablet experience.
 Whether you’re on the go or at home, the convenience of cellular connectivity makes the device more usable.

-Longevity and Value
+Longevity and Value: Battery Life

 My standard advice is to buy the best device you can and then keep it as long as possible.
 But I’m pretty sure even a two-year-old 10th-gen iPad can handle most tasks for a long time.
-The same goes for the Air, of course!
+The same goes for the air, of course!

 The good news for consumers is that every iPad in Apple’s lineup is a great iPad, even the cheapest one.
 So, no matter which one you choose, you’ll be happy with your purchase.